Azure-Samples/blockchain/blockchain-workbench/technology-samples/Twilio/TriggerTwilioSMSAlertBasedOnContractStateAfterASpecificContractAction.md

 For the new case, set the Equals property to InTransit

 Click on the three dots in the corner of this case and select Rename.
-Rename it to “In the Intransit state”
+Rename it to “In the InTransit state”

 Click the (+) in the center of the switch case to add a new case.